When Accidents Cause Broken Bones and Damaged Joints

 The law provides a remedy for those who are injured due to negligence.
 Your injuries are legal “damages” for which you may be entitled to compensation under our legal system.

-If your injury was caused by the negligence of a corporation or another person, whether a driver of a vehicle, a retail store owner, operator of a restaurant, or any other entity or individual person who has a duty to provide you a safe environment, contact one of our team members at the Blumenshine Law Group for a free consultation.
+If your injury was caused by the negligence of a corporation or another person, whether a driver of a vehicle, a retail store owner, operator of a restaurant, or any other entity or individual person who has a duty to provide you a safe environment, contact one of our broken bone attorneys at the Blumenshine Law Group for a free consultation.